apache/airflow/docs/apache-airflow-providers-databricks/connections/databricks.rst

     * ``use_azure_managed_identity``: required boolean flag to specify if managed identity needs to be used instead of service principal
+    * ``use_azure_workload_identity``: required boolean flag to specify if workload identity needs to be used to used within an AKS cluster.
+Note that this option can't be set together with the `use_azure_managed_identity` parameter.
     * ``azure_resource_id``: optional Resource ID of the Azure Databricks workspace (required if managed identity isn't a user inside workspace)